I’ve found a 50% discount of this luxe tanning brand’s bestsellers

 Follow live: All the best Black Friday 2025 deals

 Whether you can’t get enough of fake tan or you’re skincare obsessed, there’s something for everyone in my guide to the best Black Friday beauty deals.
-One of the most standout discounts, though, has to be on Tan-Luxe’s super glow range.
+One of the most standout discounts, though, has to be on Tan-Luxe’s super glow range, and with Cyber Monday sales still going, you’ve got a few more hours to snap up this offer up.

 In the Beauty Bay Black Friday sale, Tan Luxe’s super glow deep bundle is reduced by 50 per cent to just £32.45 (down from £65).
 I’ve crunched the numbers and if you were to buy the items separately, they’d cost £72 – meaning you’re actually saving a huge 55 per cent on these high-end goodies.